brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 ## Are Summoners Powerful and Effective in DnD 5e?

-Where summoner characters really shine is improving the action economy of your party.
-Action economy is basically how many actions you can take versus the enemy.
+Where summoner characters shine is improving the action economy of your party.
+Action economy is how many actions you can take versus the enemy.
 This is a big reason why Sorcerers, who can use metamagic to cast an additional spell per turn as a bonus action, are considered powerful.
 Finding ways to get more actions per round is a big way to get an advantage over an enemy party.

 This is why encounters against a single powerful foe are often easier than encounters against multiple weaker foes, even if the combined power of those weaker foes is less than that of the big foe.
 If your party gets way more actions per round than a powerful foe or opposing party, the enemy can find themselves outclassed by even a modestly powerful party.

-Summoning spells essentially give you another party member, basically giving you another free action to use against opponents.
+Summoning spells essentially give you another party member, giving you another free action to use against opponents.
 That’s another chance to kill a weaker foe or break an enemy mage’s concentration, or a lot of other things.
-This is especially powerful in smaller parties, where another ally on the field is a greater percentage gain in actions, but it can be very effective in large parties too.
+This is especially powerful in smaller parties, where another ally on the field is a greater percentage gain in actions, but it can be effective in large parties too.

 A word of caution on summoner-type characters: adding more party members makes combat take longer.
 This won’t be too noticeable if you’re adding one party member through a summoning spell, but some spells can add multiple allies, and that can make combat drag out for everyone.
 Summon your creatures responsibly to make sure everyone at the table is having fun.